-4. Use a free online service.
+4. Use Jumpshare, a free online service.

 There are plenty of free online services that make uploading and sending large files both easy and incredibly quick.
-Jumpshare, for instance, lets you send up to 250 MB worth of files with a free account -- simply upload a file or folder, and Jumpshare provides you with a link to share the files.
+Jumpshare, for instance, lets you send up to 250 MB worth of files with a free account — simply upload a file or folder, and Jumpshare provides you with a link to share the files.

-5. Use a VPN
+6. Use a VPN.

 A VPN, or Virtual Private Network, is a service that protects your data and provides you with more privacy when you're online by routing your internet connection through a server.
 A VPN can protect you from hackers, or even online ads, and is a secure option, particularly if you're often using public wi-fi.